 Activists and community members rallied against the plan and demanded a say in the decision-making process, leading to another round of bickering between lawmakers and state and federal agencies.
 The US Treasury eventually agreed to cough up $35 million on behalf of the Army to fund an alternative disposal method, allowing officials in cash-strapped Louisiana to pay for an incinerator to be shipped in instead.

-Nationally, the Defense Department maintains a stockpile of about 106 million pounds of obsolete or excess conventional munitions and expects that number to grow to 117 million pounds by 2020, according to a 2015 report by the Government Accountability Office (GAO).
+Nationally, the Defense Department maintains a stockpile of about 106 million pounds of obsolete or excess conventional munitions and expects that number to increase by an additional 117 million pounds by 2020, according to a 2015 report by the Government Accountability Office (GAO).
 These numbers may not include stockpiles handed off to private contractors - a category that includes the M-6 haphazardly hidden in deteriorating bunkers at Camp Minden.
 The GAO reports that some data and records on the amount of conventional munitions slated for disposal in the United States are "missing," and there is no streamlined system for sharing such information between government agencies.

 For years, "open burn and open detonation" has been the military's preferred method of disposing of the hazardous materials that propel artillery rounds, launch rockets and detonate bombs.
 Environmentalists have spent the past two decades pushing the government to develop alternatives to open burns as old ammunition plants and storage sites became national cleanup priorities due to toxic contamination.